nylki/lindenmayer/docs/index.md

 - [ ] Classic syntax for stochastic productions.
 Please use the libraries [native implementation for stochastic L-Systems](#stochastic) instead.

-- [x] Classic syntax for context sensitive L-Systems.
-At the moment, only the classic syntax for context sensitive productions is supported.
+- [x] Classic syntax for context sensitive L-Systems can be used in the following way:
 ```.js
 // instead of: